-This Compensation Discussion and Analysis, or CD&A, discusses the compensation philosophy, policies and principles underlying the executive compensation decisions of SpringWorks Therapeutics, Inc., or the Company, for 2022.
-This CD&A provides qualitative information on the factors relevant to these decisions and the manner in which compensation is awarded to our named executive officers for the fiscal year ended December 31, 2022, which consist of our principal executive officer, principal financial officer and the three next highly paid executive officers during 2022, as well as one former executive officer, Dr. Burgess, who retired from the Company in 2022.
+This Compensation Discussion and Analysis, or CD&A, discusses the compensation philosophy, policies and principles underlying the executive compensation decisions of SpringWorks Therapeutics, Inc., or the Company, for 2023.
+This CD&A provides qualitative information on the factors relevant to these decisions and the manner in which compensation is awarded to our named executive officers for the fiscal year ended December 31, 2023, who consist of our principal executive officer, principal financial officer and the three next highly paid executive officers during 2023, including Dr. Smith, who resigned from the Company in January 2024.

-Our named executive officers for the year ended December 31, 2022 are the following individuals:
+Our named executive officers for the year ended December 31, 2023 are the following individuals:

-- Saqib Islam, J.D., our Chief Executive Officer; - Francis I. Perier, Jr., M.B.A., our Chief Financial Officer; - Badreddin Edris, Ph.D., our Chief Operating Officer; - Bhavesh Ashar, our Chief Commercial Officer; - L. Mary Smith, Ph.D., our Chief Development Officer; and - Michael Burgess, M.B.Ch.B., Ph.D., our former Head of Research and Development(1).

-(1) Dr. Burgess retired from his employment with the Company on September 16, 2022.
+- · Saqib Islam, J.D., our Chief Executive Officer; - Francis I. Perier, Jr., M.B.A., our Chief Financial Officer; - · Badreddin Edris, Ph.D., our Chief Operating Officer; - · James Cassidy, M.D., Ph.D., our Chief Medical Officer; and - L. Mary Smith, Ph.D., our Chief Development Officer(1). - (1) Dr. Smith resigned from her employment with the Company on January 31, 2024.